 Speaking American, Speaking Utahn

 Did you go to “high skull” instead of “high school?”
 Maybe you put “melk” in your coffee instead of “milk”.
 Have you seen a cougar “ki’uhn” in the “mou’uhns” of “Lay-uhn?”
 If so, you speak like a Utahn, especially if you call fried bread a “scone.”
 In the age of globalization and cultural flattening, regional accents and vocabularies are thriving, especially in urban areas.
-Wednesday, we’re talking about the way we talk, not just on the Wasatch Front, but across America, and we hope to hear from you.
+Friday, we’re talking about the way we talk, not just on the Wasatch Front, but across America, and we hope to hear from you.
+[Rebroadcast]

 Where is your accent from?
 Take an online quiz from the New York Times to find out.